ludwigbald/ludwigbald.github.io/_posts/2024-02-25-thesis-techstack.md

 ## Coding
 My project involved working with deep reinforcement learning in a python library, so I naturally used python, gymnasium and pytorch to implement my algorithm and experiments.
 Python's biggest annoyance is package management.
 For that, I used pip and pipenv, and never really ran into trouble.
+I also used git and github to keep track of my code and thesis project.

 I ran the experiments on a Slurm cluster provided by my uni.